Cloud tech is set to soar in foreign exchange trading by 2025

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-(Reuters) — A bulk of the trading in the $6.6 trillion-a-day foreign exchange markets is expected to be on cloud technology over the next five years, according to a survey conducted by fintech firm Integral.
+(Reuters) — The bulk of the trading in the $6.6 trillion-a-day foreign exchange markets is expected to focus on cloud technology over the next five years, according to a survey conducted by fintech firm Integral.

-Two-thirds of 94 heads and senior managers in currency trading at banks and buy-side institutions, surveyed between September 2020 and January 2021, expect to adopt the secure and cost effective cloud based solutions to “a significant degree” from just 26% now.
+Two-thirds of 94 heads and senior managers in currency trading at banks and buy-side institutions — surveyed between September 2020 and January 2021 — expect to adopt the secure and cost-effective cloud-based solutions to “a significant degree.”
+That’s compared to just 26% now.

-Cloud technology, as against the widely used on-premise technology in foreign exchange trading, is hardly a new concept with companies increasingly using it to make data management more cost-effective, centralized and efficient.
+Cloud technology, as against the widely used on-premise technology in foreign exchange trading, is hardly a new concept, with companies increasingly using it to make data management more cost-effective, centralized, and efficient.

-Covid-19, in part, has accelerated this trend.
+COVID-19, in part, has accelerated this trend.

-“As the Covid-19 pandemic took hold in 2020, market participants realized that a remote working environment is not only a reality, but one that isn’t going away in the near term,” Integral said in a statement.
+“As the COVID-19 pandemic took hold in 2020, market participants realized that a remote working environment is not only a reality, but one that isn’t going away in the near term,” Integral said in a statement.

-Making remote trading secure and efficient is seen as the greatest workflow challenge currently, it said, a finding that has been echoed in other surveys by market participants in recent weeks.
+Making remote trading secure and efficient is seen as the greatest workflow challenge currently, the firm said, a finding that has been echoed in other surveys by market participants in recent weeks.

-In other key findings, the survey participants saw share of electronic trading over voice trading in forex markets jumping another 11% to 83% by the end of 2021.
+In other key findings, the survey participants see shares of electronic trading over voice trading in foreign exchange markets jumping another 11% to 83% by the end of 2021.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: